1. What are the academic and professional teacher education requirements for a Nova Scotia Teacher's Certificate? (Regulation 37)

 The Teacher Certification office provides a variety of services in addition to the actual issuance of a Teacher's Certificate.

-These additional services - approval of courses and programs for purposes of changes in classification, recognition of completed teaching service for salary purposes including appropriate notification to teachers and school boards - all consume significant amounts of time and directly impact processing time.
+These additional services - approval of courses and programs for purposes of changes in classification, recognition of completed teaching service for salary purposes including appropriate notification to teachers and regional centres for education/CSAP - all consume significant amounts of time and directly impact processing time.